cypress-io/cypress-documentation/content/guides/component-testing/quickstart-react.md

 Let's test that mounting the component in its default state has a count of "0".

-To do so, we will use a selector to access the `span` element that contains the counter of the component, and then assert that the text value of the element is what we expect it to be.
+To do so, we will use a selector to access the `span` element that contains the counter, and then assert that the text value of the element is what we expect it to be.

 There are various ways to select items from the DOM using Cypress.
 We will use [cy.get()](/api/commands/get), which allows us to pass in a CSS like selector.